 “and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.
 (John 5:28,29)

 The bodies of the wicked will be raised to judgment.
 The wicked will, apparently, be cast into eternal fire in their bodies.
 The intersection of the material and spirit realms at this point, while not clearly understood by us, has enough support in Scripture to warrant our statement.

-“The bodies of the men that have transgressed”!
+“The corpses of the men who have transgressed”!

 Both the judgment and the rewards or punishments have to do with our bodies—with the manner in which we have used our bodies while alive on the earth:

 For we [Christians and everyone else] must all appear [be revealed, manifest] before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.
 (II Corinthians 5:10)

 In the current teaching of the “rapture,” the impression is given that the purpose of the resurrection of the righteous is to bring us to Heaven.
 When the Lord Jesus returns He will carry us off to Heaven, it is believed.

 A little reflection will reveal that this thinking not only has no scriptural support, it also is not logical.
 There is no need for our body to be raised from the dead in order for us to go to Heaven.
 We (the saints) go to Heaven when we die, not when we come to life again.
 Heaven is the abode of the departed, bodiless spirits, not of the resurrected, glorified saints.